ceisl-stem/fafi-sna/README.md

 ┃ ┗ fafi-sna-references.bib <- Bibliography for this project in BibTeX format
 ┃ ┗ theme.css               <- Cascading style sheet for the project
 ┃ ┗ fafi-sna-logo.png       <- Project logo
-┣ docs/                     <- Directory for the rendered literate programming file ┃ ┗ index.html              <- Rendered version of the literate programming file ┣ index_cache/              <- Directory used to serve the rendered literate programming file ┣ index_files/              <- Directory used to serve the rendered literate programming file ┣ output/                   <- Target directory for collecting R output files ┃ ┗ plots/                  <- Directory for storing plots in PDF and PNG formats ┃ ┗ csv/                    <- Directory for storing CSV files ┣ R                         <- Directory for storing R scripts ┃ ┗ fafi-sna.R              <- R script distilled from the literate programming file ┣ .gitignore                <- Files and directories to be ignored by Git ┣ .nojekyll                 <- File to tell Github to not use Jekyll ┣ _footer.html              <- The footer for the rendered literate programming file ┣ _site.yml                 <- Configuration file for the rendered literate programming file ┣ CODE_OF_CONDUCT.md        <- Code of Conduct for project contributors ┣ LICENSE                   <- License (MIT) for project ┣ README.md                 <- This file, a general overview of this project ┗ index.Rmd                 <- Literate programming file for the project analysis
+┣ docs/                     <- Directory for the rendered literate code ┃ ┗ index.html              <- Rendered version of the literate code
+┣ index_cache/              <- Directory used to serve the rendered literate code ┣ index_files/              <- Directory used to serve the rendered literate code ┣ output/                   <- Target directory for collecting R output files ┃ ┗ plots/                  <- Directory for storing plots in PDF and PNG formats ┃ ┗ csv/                    <- Directory for storing CSV files ┣ R                         <- Directory for storing R scripts ┃ ┗ fafi-sna.R              <- R script distilled from the literate code ┣ .gitignore                <- Files and directories to be ignored by Git ┣ .nojekyll                 <- File to tell Github to not use Jekyll ┣ _footer.html              <- The footer for the rendered literate code ┣ _site.yml                 <- Configuration file for the rendered literate code ┣ CODE_OF_CONDUCT.md        <- Code of Conduct for project contributors ┣ LICENSE                   <- License (MIT) for project ┣ README.md                 <- This file, a general overview of this project ┗ index.Rmd                 <- Literate code for the project analysis
 ```

 ## Project Team